 - Every year we receive applications that simply do not make it clear which criteria is being addressed.
 Every Award has seven criteria.
 Please keep referring back and make sure you answer every point and please do not just submit generic marketing material.

 - When we look for the winner of the Innovation Award, we accept that not all innovations in e-assessment go on to become a commercial success.
 This is why we clarify that any entry to this category does not already need to be in use commercially.
 However, please still read the criteria carefully.

 - Please note that if you are announced as a Finalist, we will use the information supplied in the form only.
 If you submit a joint entry, please use the, "Name of organisation" field to enter the names of all partners, not just the one submitting the application.

 - The word count we accept for the main application is 1000 words.
 No exceptions.

 - You can submit up to two images (see the entry form for details of what images can be accepted).
 This is not essential - we recommend doing so, only if it will help the judges better understand how your application matches the award criteria.

 - Our judges use the Executive Summary to try and gain an understanding of the project before your entry goes on into the details.
 Thus the only situation where this will affect your scores is if you mention something that relates to one of the criteria, that you then do not go on to mention in the main application.
 It is really there to help the judges understand the entry as there is a great diversity of entries from across the world and across so many different educational sectors.

-- If you are selected as a Finalist, we will publish your Executive Summary on our website (just go to the Shortlist 2018 page to view those from last year).
+- If you are one of the year's winners, we will publish your Executive Summary on our website (just go to the Winners 2019 page to view those from last year).

 - All our judges give their time to us voluntarily.